 2.1.
-Preparation of liquid-phase nanoparticles (liquid medium):
+Preparation of Liquid-Phase Nanoparticles (Liquid Medium)

-Bulk ZnO was used to prepare pellets with diameter of 2 cm, and 6 mm height under a pressure of 400 bar for period of 24 h. the sample placed in an oven at temperature of 600°C for 4 h and then left to cool for up to 24 h.
+Bulk ZnO was used to prepare pellets with a diameter of 2 cm, and 6 mm height under a pressure of 400 bar for a period of 24 hours.
+The sample was placed in an oven at a temperature of 600° C for 4 hours and then left to cool for up to 24 hours.
 The above pellets were then immersed in 15 ml double-distilled water.
-ZnO nanoparticles perpetration conditions: as shown in the table
+ZnO nanoparticles perpetration conditions are shown in Table (1).